On Humanity

 * * *

 Do you relate to any of the above in your own life?
 How do you create a sense of family with friends?
-Chat and comments are for you to discuss.
+Chat and comments are for you to discuss.3

 Please look out for “Lesson #2” with a similar open discussion space next time.

 Exciting community updates are (still) forthcoming: getting closer!
-In the meantime, please do reply if you’d like to be an anyhumans podcast guest or host, if you wish to be email-interviewed for future Creative Fridays, and/or share your response to this:
+In the meantime, please do reply if you’d like to be an Anyhumans podcast guest or host, if you wish to be email-interviewed for a Creative Humans feature, or to share your response to this:

 What are you yearning for in 2023, in any context pertinent to you?